-20.16 It should be remembered that the purpose of the MAPPA SCR is to look objectively and critically at whether MAPP arrangements were effectively applied.
-It is also an opportunity to identify areas of good practice.
-The focus of any review is therefore likely to be upon whether the offender was:
+20.19 The purpose of the SCR is to look objectively and critically at whether MAPPA were applied effectively.
+It is also an opportunity to identify improvements to be made and areas of good practice.
+The full terms of reference are as follows: